Scripter17/url-cleaner/site/userscript.md

 [Userscripts] (for [safari][us-s]),
 or any other userscript browser extension.

-URL Cleaner Site Userscript is tested specifically on the latest release of Mullvad Browser with Greasemonkey, but all of the above extensions should work.
+URL Cleaner Site Userscript is tested specifically on the latest release of Mullvad Browser with [Greasemonkey] and ios safari with [Userscripts], but all of the above extensions should work.
 Please tell me if they don't.

 [Greasemonkey]: https://www.greasespot.net/
 [gm-f]: https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/